 - 1.5.2 Ultimate Responsibility.
 As the U.S. member body of ISO, ANSI is ultimately responsible to ISO for the proper performance of all secretariats assigned to the United States.
 Accordingly, before a secretariat is assigned, the delegation of a secretariat to ANSI should be considered when appropriate and supported by the affected interested parties.
-This responsibility exists where ANSI has delegated the administration of a secretariat to an external organization as well as where a secretariat is directly administered by ANSI.
 Any offer to undertake a secretariat in the U.S. shall only be issued by ANSI. - 1.5.3 Tentative Offers to Accept Secretariat.
 To the extent feasible, ANSI will engage in discussions with relevant U.S. interested parties prior to any international meeting at which the availability of a secretariat is expected to be made known.
-Informed by such a discussion, the The U.S. Head of
+Informed by such a discussion, the he U.S. Head of Delegation to a meeting of an ISO committee may make an offer to accept a secretariat.
+In such cases, the Head of

-Delegation to a meeting of an ISO committee may make an offer to accept a secretariat.
-In such cases, the Head of Delegation shall clearly state that the offer is subject to confirmation by ANSI.
+Delegation shall clearly state that the offer is subject to confirmation by ANSI.
 Immediately following any meeting at which such a tentative offer has been made, the Head of Delegation shall notify ANSI and the U.S. TAG of the offer and ensure that a written request to undertake the secretariat is submitted in accordance with 1.5.4.

 1.5.4 Requests for Acceptance or Retention of Secretariats.
 The AIC shall make all decisions concerning the acceptance, transfer or relinquishment of the secretariat of ISO committees.
 The AIC will assign the secretariat to ANSI or to an external organization, taking into account the support of the affected interested parties.
 The AIC shall consider any written request to undertake the secretariat of a new or existing ISO committee or to retain the secretariat of an ISO committee.
 For consultative purposes, such requests shall be provided to the responsible U.S. TAG, where one exists, and a notice shall be placed in ANSI's Standards Action and other appropriate publications.
-Such requests shall indicate the willingness of ANSI or the sponsoringan external organization to provide professional and financial resources to support the secretariat function.
-Such requests shall include the basis for thea recommendation as to whetherthat the proposed U.S. secretariat should be administered by ANSI or by another organization on behalf of ANSI in accordance with section 1.5.5.2 or 1.5.5.3, as applicable.
+Such requests shall indicate the willingness of ANSI or an external organization to provide professional and financial resources to support the secretariat function.
+Such requests shall include the basis for the recommendation that the proposed U.S. secretariat should be administered by ANSI or by another organization on behalf of ANSI in accordance with section 1.5.5.2 or 1.5.5.3, as applicable.
 Such requests shall also address the four points listed below and provide supporting documentation when appropriate.
 If no U.S. TAG exists, the request should also include a commitment to establish a U.S. TAG in accordance with these procedures.

-When considering such requests, ANSI the AIC shall be guided by the following criteria:
+When considering such requests, the AIC shall be guided by the following criteria: